 We head up the winding mountain path and there we see it on the edge of the hill.

-Past a section where they are playing Boulles.
+We go past a section where they are playing Boulles.

-For some reason even this seems like a race against time.
+For some reason, even this seems like a race against time.
 The entrance is a beautiful arch, reminding me of a church door.

 As we wander the streets we start to look at the lovely shops.